limit - smileyCTF 2025

 Step 5: Stack and ELF Leaks

-We can leak the stack & elf addresses via the next chunk pointer from the tcache entries array.
+Leak the stack & elf addresses via the next chunk pointer from the tcache entries array.

 code segment image